Wales produces some of the best drinking water in the world. But if your preference is for something a little stronger

 SA Brain & Co Ltd has a proud Welsh heritage that brings together centuries of brewing tradition.
 All Brain’s ales are produced in Cardiff and there are over 250 Brains pubs across South Wales, the West Country and central Cardiff.
 Wrexham Lager is the oldest brew in the UK.

-The World's smallest commercial brewery is Bragdy Gwynant just outside Aberystwyth and is less than 5ft square!
-It has just one customer, the pub next door, the Tynllidiart Arms, where you can enjoy good food made with local ingredients alongside this local pint.
+The world's smallest commercial brewery is Bragdy Gwynant just outside Aberystwyth and is less than 5ft square!

 There are around 60 cider producers in Wales producing around 1.1 million litres of cider per year.
 They include Gwynt y Ddraig Cider, which also produces perry and export to Australia, Finland, Norway and Germany and Pant Du, who produce a range of quality cider and apple juice.

 - Drinks Wales